 This fee is typically assessed as a percentage of your loan amount ranging up to 8%.

-If your personal loan provider charges an origination fee, it’s likely they’ll deduct it from the amount you’re ultimately disbursed.
+If your personal loan provider charges an origination fee, it’s likely it will be deducted it from the amount you’re ultimately disbursed.
 Say you’re looking to borrow $10,000 through a loan that comes with a 2% origination fee.
-That $200 fee is deducted from your $10,000 loan amount, resulting in $9,800 disbursed for your needs.
-Some lenders may be able to tack the fee onto your loan amount instead of deducting it.
+That $200 fee is deducted from your $10,000 loan amount, resulting in you receiving $9,800.
+Some lenders may tack the fee onto your loan amount instead of deducting it.
 If you need the exact amount you’re apply for and can’t afford to receive less, check with your lender to see if adding the origination fee to the loan amount is an option.

 - Not all lenders charge an origination fee.
-If yours does, you might not be able to get out of it.
-Still it’s worth a try.
+If yours does, you probably won’t be able to negotiate it down or avoid it.

 Repaying your loan